cloudfoundry/docs-deploying-cf/vsphere/delete_cf_vsphere.md

             Deleting packages

-This completes the deletion of Cloud Foundry deployment release from BOSH.
+This completes the deletion of a Cloud Foundry release from BOSH.

 ## Delete BOSH Deployment

 + First delete the BOSH stemcell as follows

- `bosh delete stemcell bosh-vsphere-esxi-ubuntu 1029` # you can find stemcell name in the output of `bosh deployment` which we executed above
+ `bosh delete stemcell bosh-vsphere-esxi-ubuntu 1029` You can find the stemcell name from the output of `bosh deployment` which we executed above.

    Output of the above command is partially listed below: